ilalmasbek/Linux-servers/Configuring primary and secondary DNS server in Debian12.md

     masters { 172.0.0.6; };
 };
 ```
-## Step 4: Restart and check the status of the BIND service
+## Step 4: Restart and check the status of the BIND service.
 ```shell
 systemctl restart bind9
 ```